deivdev/dotfiles/README.md

 ###### 18.02.2022

+  19.39
+    Seems all ok.
+    Wondering if gnome could be completely removed.

   Let's go ahead.
   Fedora installation is running on the new machine, but we need a lot of dotfiles yet.